euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 Sentinels may be conservative signers and only allow the permit messages which contain a payload they are able to successfully assess.
 To avoid potential censorship of transactions by overly cautious sentinels, users have the flexibility to set an unlimited number of sentinel addresses, enabling them to select the most appropriate one for each permit message.

-For users who prefer not to depend on external sentinel services, they have the option to designate their own address or an address under their control as the sentinel.
+For users who prefer not to depend on external sentinel services, they have an option to disable the feature.
 This approach guarantees complete control over which transactions are approved, thus providing a layer of censorship resistance.
+It must be emphasized however that with sentinel disabled, users must remain even more vigilant and careful about the messages they sign.

 Sentinels may also play a crucial role in mitigating gasless transaction DOS attacks.
 A relayer may mandate the use of a trusted sentinel to simulate the transaction, ensuring its correctness (i.e., it does not revert) and profitability for the relayer.
 If a trusted sentinel is used, the relayer can verify its signature off-chain, providing assurance that the transaction aligns with the relayer's expectations before broadcasting it.